Website Designer & Developer - and more...

 Initially I was hired on as a Network Technician, a position I held for only one month before the then MIS Director resigned.
 Due to the demonstration of my skills and knowledge, I was promoted into the MIS Director position.

-The network consisted of up two four physical locations (funding dependent), all connected by Cisco VPN, up to 250 workstations (mixed Windows and Linux), and numerous multi-function printers – all on a Windows Server Domain architecture.
-Four dual core server were upgraded to four multi-core (six cores to 48 cores) servers, with the 48 core running several virtual machines including a backup domain controller and Exchange box).
+The network consisted of up to four physical locations (funding dependent), all connected by Cisco VPN equipment (PIX and ASA), up to 250 workstations (mixed Windows and Linux), and numerous multi-function printers – all on a Windows Server Domain architecture.
+Four dual CPU servers were upgraded to four multi-core (six cores to 48 cores) servers, with the 48 core running several virtual machines including a backup domain controller and Exchange box).

 Employee security awareness training was conducted regularly, including making use of resources like KnowB4.
 Internal system audits were conducted quarterly, using tools like Snort, NMAP and OpenVAS.

-In 2007, I became responsible for the organization’s web presence.
+In 2007, I became responsible for the organization’s web presence as well.
 As a base, I started learning HTML/CSS, then moved to WordPress, then Joomla!, using the Gantry 5 Framework.

 My design vision is fairly simple – to provide my client with a clean website design, and work with them to determine the content they wish to present.
 Then provide them with the website they need, with the look they want.